-\item How the complexity profile changes under randomized measurements.
-We find that with increasing rate of measurement, after a certain system size dependent threshold of measurement rate $p_{\text{thr}}$, the complexity saturation time goes through a sharp increase.
-For a larger system size $N$, beyond $p_{\text{thr}}$, the ratio $t_\text{sat}/t_0$ is more.
+\item how the complexity profile changes under randomized measurements.
+We find that with increasing measurement rate, after a certain measurement rate threshold based on system-size $p_{\text{th}}$, the complexity saturation time goes through a sharp increase.
+For a larger system size $N$, beyond $p_{\text{th}}$, the ratio $t_c/t_\text{sat}$ is greater.

-\item In floquet setups, how this notion of complexity in the Krylov basis, generated by the unitaries in the discrete-time picture acts as a novel probe of various kinds of localization (Anderson and MBL) through suppression of the saturation value.
-This notion of complexity therefore still measures the delocalization of the wave function in the state Hilbert space. \end{itemize} There are a number of questions that remain to be answered in future works.
-A pressing one is if its possible to probe scrambling transition in the monitored RUCs more precisely using quantum complexity.
-The definition of complexity allows it to grow even in the absence of any growth in entanglement.
-For example, a discrete evolution in which a product state evolves to another product state results in the growth of complexity but not entanglement.
-A possible way could be to consider radiative random unitary circuits\,\cite{PhysRevLett.131.220404}, which were previously shown to exhibit scrambling transition probed using OTOCs.
+\item In Floquet setups, we show how this notion of complexity in the Krylov basis, generated by the unitaries in the discrete-time picture, acts as a probe of various kinds of localization (Anderson and MBL) through suppression of the saturation value.
+This notion of complexity can therefore measure the localization length of the wave function in the state Hilbert space.